Haunted Hotels in Europe

 One or two spirits are not enough for this Danish hotel, which is said to be haunted by 100 spirits!

-The most notorious of them is the White Lady, a ghost of a girl who was promised by her father to marry a nobleman.
-As tragic love stories often go, she was already in love with another man and pregnant.
+The most notorious of them is the White Lady, a ghost of a girl whose father promised her for marriage to a nobleman.
+As tragic love stories often go, she was already in love with and pregnant by another man.
 It is said she was entombed inside the castle's wall by her enraged father.

 In 1910, during renovations to the castle, workers discovered the remains of a woman in a white dress within the walls.